spacetimeengineer/mupy/README.md

 If you have a 3D printer it is an absolute must!
 You can print really great parts.

 ### How many system-codes are available?
-Incalculable, since the family codes define thier own rules, it is difficult to measure the permutation count of parts.
+Incalculable, since the family codes define their own rules, it is difficult to measure the permutation count of parts.
 Currently in mupys infancy there are over a quadrillion parts.

 ### Is it free?
-Yes! but only the core technology is free, the various family code libraries which should each contain thier own license which states the conditions for use.
+Yes! but only the core technology is free, the various family code libraries which should each contain their own license which states the conditions for use.
 In most cases it is free to use but read the license always.

 ### Does mupy replace CAD?
 Absolutely not, mupy is it's own thing.
 In some cases it may reduce the hours spent on CAD for people and in other cases it may increase the time people spend.
 In the future I could see CAD applications integrating a mucli-like application utilities into it to get the best of both worlds.